How to enable the Filebeat HTTP endpoint

 http.port: 5066

-3. Test the Filebeat configuration before restarting the service.
+3. Test the Filebeat configuration.

 $ sudo filebeat test config -c /etc/filebeat/filebeat.yml